#121991 - 09/25/01 09:50 PM

 Loc: seattle,wa

 Say Sturza, as a rule of thumb, any place from Allentown on down is generally plunkers, spinners, or snaggers.
 Everything up to the hatchery holds a lot of drifting water.
 Lots of fish jumping but not very many biters yet so you have'nt missed too much.
 Just keep in mind that the lower river is the only thing opened until Oct., but when they get up that far, their usually dark and have lock-jaw.
 Since you live down south, you should try your hand at the silvers on the Carbon.
 They're still bright up that high, but, the water still hasn't gotten any clearer and you might hit a big ol' king and rip you a new one with the lite silver gear on.
-I KNOW! eek Gotta go and tie up a few more and go after some kings this weekend.
+I KNOW!
+Gotta go and tie up a few more and go after some kings this weekend.
 Good luck!
+"DO THE WILD THANG"

 _________________________